valora-inc/dapp-list/docs/adding-new-dapps.md

 ## Showing Valora as a Preferred Wallet

-We kindly request your consideration for the integration of Valora into the list of recommended wallets, should this be feasible.
-This integration would offer users a seamless experience in accessing your decentralized application through Valora.
-For your convenience, we have provided examples of how such integration can be achieved using prevalent frameworks.
-If your framework of choice is not delineated below or if you require any assistance, please do not hesitate to contact us through the [#Dapp-dev channel on Discord](https://discord.com/channels/886972503560433675/887422238071087154).
+Please consider adding Valora into the list of recommended wallets for your Dapp as this offers users a more seamless experience for Valora users.
+For your convenience, we have provided examples of how such an integration can be achieved using prevalent frameworks.
+If your framework of choice is not detailed below or if you require any assistance, please do not hesitate to contact us through the [#Dapp-dev channel on Discord](https://discord.com/channels/886972503560433675/887422238071087154).

 ### [@web3modal/react - Docs](https://docs.walletconnect.com/2.0/web3modal/react/wagmi/options#explorerexcludedwalletids-optional)